 In the above section the thermodynamic, minimum, energy of a desalination process was discussed.
 But what is the actual, real, or practical, energy consumption?
 The main factors are the pressure required to pump fluid through channels, and in RO to press water through the membrane, while in ED we need energy to generate a flow of electrical current across the ED stack.

-The energy required to pressurize a stream is $\Delta P^\text{h}$ times flowrate $\phi_{\text{v},j}$, which is a number with unit J/s=W. This is the energy to pump feedwater into a module.
-And to pump water exiting one module into the next operating at a higher pressure.
-At the end of a train of modules, it is possible to install an energy recovery device (ERD).
-If the water on the retentate side (the concentrate; a smaller volume than the flow of feedwater) passes an ERD, exiting at atmospheric pressure, an energy can be recovered equal to $\eta\s{ERD}\cdot\Delta P^\text{h} \cdot \phi_{\text{v,c}}$, with $\eta\s{ERD}$ the energy efficiency of the ERD.
+The energy required to pressurize a stream is $\Delta P^\text{h}$ times flowrate $\phi_{\text{v}}$, which is a number with unit J/s=W. This energy we need to pump feedwater into a module, and to pump water exiting one module into the next one, if it operates at a higher pressure.
+At the end of a series of modules, it is possible to install an energy recovery device (ERD).
+If the water on the retentate side (the concentrate; a smaller volume than the flow of feedwater) passes an ERD, exiting at a lower pressure, energy recovery is possible, given by $\eta_\s{ERD}\cdot\Delta P^\text{h} \cdot \phi_{\text{v,c}}$, with $\eta_\s{ERD}$ the energy efficiency of the ERD.

 Another practical limitation, even for ideal operation, is that we generally have a limited number of modules.
-In RO with a single module, for a membrane that perfectly retains all solutes, the minimum pressure is given by the retentate (concentrate) concentration, which in case of perfect solute retention relates to $c\s{f}$ by $c\s{c}=c\s{f}/\left(1-\text{\WR}\right)$.
-So the minimum energy per unit permeate volume, practically, cannot be less than $E\s{min,prac}=RT\,c\s{f}/\left(1-\text{\WR}\right)$~\cite{Wang_2020}, and with $E\s{min}$ given by Eq.~\eqref{eq_thermo_4}, this implies a practical single stage RO efficiency of
+In RO with a single module, for a membrane that perfectly retains all solutes, the minimum pressure is given by the retentate (concentrate) concentration, which in case of perfect solute rejection relates to $c\s{f}$ by $c\s{c}=c\s{f}/\left(1-\text{\WR}\right)$.
+So the minimum energy per unit permeate volume, practically, cannot be less than $E\s{min,prac}=2 \,c\s{f}\, RT /\left(1-\text{\WR}\right)$~\cite{Wang_2020}, and with $E\s{min}$ given by Eq.~\eqref{eq_thermo_4}, this implies a practical single stage RO efficiency of